SebastianSoendergaard/SimpleEventSourcing/UnderstandingEventsourcing/README.md

 <img src="./Docs/images/inventory_changed.PNG" alt="Inventory changed"/>

 Translator pattern.
 The system will receive an external event from Kafka and turn it into a command, which will generate an event.
-As we only have the cart context implemented the external context is emulated using a http endpoint.
-The endpoint will publish the external event to Kafka.
+As we only have the cart context implemented I have emulated the external context using a http endpoint that will publish the external event to Kafka.
 The translator will receive the event from Kafka and create the command.

 ### Inventories

 <img src="./Docs/images/inventories.PNG" alt="Inventories"/>

 We can have many products and the inventory can change all the time, thus potentially we can have many events.
 So we use a persisted read model.
-I have implemented it using raw sql, but it could just as well be done using e.g.EntityFramework or a document store or something else.
+I have implemented it using raw sql, but it could just as well be done using e.g. EntityFramework or a document store or something else.
 When we have persisted read models we can choose to build the model sync or async with the event beeing stored in the event store.
 We should generally avoid building the read models in sync as that will effect the performance of the command generating the event.
 But it comes with the cost of eventual consistency.
 In this case the event is originating from another context thus another flow.
 This means that eventual consistency is no problem at all.
+So the read model is implemented using an async projector.

 ### Price changed

 <img src="./Docs/images/price_changed.PNG" alt="Price changed"/>

+Another translation pattern.
 Same as with **Inventory changed**.
 An external context is emulated with a http endpoint.
 The endpoint will publish the external event to Kafka.
 The translator will receive the event from Kafka and create the command.

 ### Carts with products

 <img src="./Docs/images/carts_with_products.PNG" alt="Carts with products"/>

 Another persisted read model.
 Again I have implemented it using raw sql but could be any other persistance method.
-Notice that I think there is a mistake in the book, as the ItemId is suddenly used as the ProductId!
+Notice that there is a mistake in the book and the original examples, as the ItemId is suddenly used as the ProductId!
+I have confirmed this issue with Martin and a fix is on his todo.
+My implementation uses both ItemId and ProductId, thus fixing the issue.
+Again eventual consistency is fine so a async projector is used.

 ### Archive item

 <img src="./Docs/images/archive_item.PNG" alt="Archive item"/>

 Automation pattern.
 The "Changed Prices" read model is in this case just on the model to make it understandable to the business.
 In fact the actual trigger is the event "Price Changed".
 The event will trigger the automation which will look in the "Carts with products" read model and for each cart with the given product execute a command.
+The actual automation is implemented using something I call a reactor which is similar to a projector but just reacts to an event.

 ### Submit cart